Situational Depression Causes, Symptoms and Treatment

 Self Care is the process of developing and maintaining healthy habits that benefit both the body and mind.
 These practices can include meditation, massage, regular exercise, and a healthy diet.

-Focusing on self care strategies can have a powerful impact on a person’s ability to deal with stressful events that lead to depression.
+Focusing on simple self care ideas can have a powerful impact on a person’s ability to deal with stressful events that lead to depression.

 As mentioned earlier, situational depression is not a clinical diagnosis so it is not usually included as one of the common types of depression.

-Even so, it is still a condition with very real symptoms related to stress that can affect an individual’s ability to function in a healthy way.
+Even so, it is still a condition with symptoms related to stress that can affect an individual’s ability to function in a healthy way.

-Seeking treatment and practicing self care strategies can accelerate healing and recovery and return a person to a healthier and happier life more quickly.
+Seeking treatment and practicing self-care strategies can accelerate recovery and return a person to a happier life more quickly.

 Treatment will also reduce the possibility of depressive symptoms escalating to something more serious, like a co-occurring disorder or major depression.